mridang/gasflow/README.md

 It does one thing and aims to do it well without any excessive bloat.
 Glasflow has a minimal memory footprint and is primarily active while the screen is on.

+For more information and screenshots, visit the Play store:  https://play.google.com/store/apps/details?id=com.mridang.speedo